wumss/seminar/pages/home.md

 page](/faq/) or alternatively asking on our [Facebook group](https://www.facebook.com/groups/334849026859566/).

-## Speak in Fall 2017
+## Speak in Winter 2017

-We are currently looking for speakers for Fall 2017.
-If you are interested in speaking this term, please fill out our [talk proposal form](/submit-talk/).
+We are currently looking for speakers for Winter 2017.
+If you are interested in speaking next term, please fill out our [talk proposal form](/submit-talk/).
 If you don’t have a topic in mind, you can look at our [suggested topics](/potential-topics/), or browse for topics by [tag](/tag/).
 Make sure you read through the [important information for speakers](/important-information/) before signing up to speak.
 We organize dry runs before the scheduled date of the talks, especially for first time speakers, to time the talk and to help build confidence.
 If you need help with your talk, feel free to ask us for support — we